How to escape the 'Black Holes of Web' that suck time away from UX & content.

 The effort is simply not worth it.

-These visitors start with a Google search which directs them deep into the site.
-The most important things for them are whether the content is:
+These visitors start with a Google (or AI) search that directs them deep into the site.
+Homepage?
+What homepage?!
+It's irrelevant for these folks.

-As such, I don't allow myself or my teams to get stuck in 'black hole' discussions anymore.
-We have so little time for site improvements, that we need to target it to get the best possible return.
+As such, I no longer allow myself or my team to get stuck in 'black hole' discussions.
+We have so little time for UX and content improvements that we need to target it for best possible return.

-So, if a business team absolutely demands some ill-advised homepage update, I'll definitely push back but I definitely will *not* spend all my time defending it.
+Of course, if a business team demands some ill-advised homepage update, I'll definitely push back - but I definitely will *NOT* spend all my time defending it.

-As the business team endlessly obsesses over the homepage, myself and my team can get on with more important stuff - content, UX, accessibility, etc.
+In the meantime, myself and my team will be getting on with the important stuff that 90% of visitors actually want - content, UX, accessibility, etc.

 Labels: Content Design, Content Strategy, UX, Web Governance, Website Management